 Pizza Hut: Detroit-Style Pizza

 When Pizza Hut introduced Detroit-Style Pizza, which is a deep-dished, rectangular-shaped pizza with toppings and cheese that reach all the way to the edges, it was meant to be a limited-time product.
-The pizzas proved so popular it sold out at locations nationwide, and soon, heeding customer response to the new pies, the company added it as a permanent menu item.
+The pizzas proved so popular they sold out at locations nationwide, and soon, heeding customer response to the new pies, the company added it as a permanent menu item.

 Wendy's: Spicy Chicken Nuggets